waffle-iron/bands-nearby/README.md

 # awesomeVancouverMusicApp

 Uses vanilla JS and JSDOM to scrape concert listings from local venues too small or underground to be included in mainstream listings.
-Implements an intuitive clean React interface to explore Vancouver concert listings.
 Uses YouTube API and LastFM API to provide more information about artists.
+Built with es6, React and Node.
 MVP.

 Venue: